steemit/condenser/app/help/en/welcome.md

 It is free to post, comment, or upvote all content on Steemit.com.
 You might even get paid for it!

 <a href="/welcome#Table_of_Contents">^</a>
-<a class="anchor" name="Welcome_Page"></a>
+<a class="anchor" name="Finding_This_Page"></a>
-### Welcome Page
+### Finding This Page

-To return to this page at any time, click on the "Welcome" link in the main menu in the upper right corner.
+To return to this page at any time, click on the "Quick Start Guide" link in the main menu in the upper right corner.

 <a href="/welcome#Table_of_Contents">^</a>
 <a class="anchor" name="Upvotes"></a>